01 of 09

-After you've caught your fish, make sure to let your fish hang on the stringer in the water, and then put it in a cooler full of ice water.
+After you've caught your fish, make sure to let your fish hang on the stringer in the water and then put it in a cooler full of ice water.
 This will keep your fish fresh and flavorful.
 You want to either freeze it for dinner later or start preparing it immediately so you can eat it fast.
-Try to aim for cleaning your fish within 1-2 hours so it doesn't spoil.
+Try to aim for cleaning your fish within 1 to 2 hours so it doesn't spoil.
 Plus, dried out fish will make the scales harder to remove come clean time.

 Find a spot outside or in a place where you can clean up easily, as the scales will go flying.
-Then, grab the easiest tool to scale a fish with: a butter knife.
-They make special scalers you can purchase, but you don't need one.
+Then grab the easiest tool to scale a fish with: a butter knife.
+You can purchase a special scaler, but you don't need one.
 Start scaling your fish by holding it firmly with one hand and scraping from tail to head with the knife.Continue to 2 of 9 below.

 02 of 09